GetPoplog/vim-poplog/README.md

 **WARNING: WORK IN PROGRESS**

 This project adds support for the [`pop11` language](https://getpoplog.github.io/) to the Vim editor.
-It handles syntax highlighting for `*.pop11` files.
+It handles syntax highlighting for `*.p` files.

 ## Installation
 We recommend you use [Plug](https://github.com/junegunn/vim-plug) or another vim